 int list_of_integers[] = { 32, 75, 85, 44 };

-Immediately after allocating the memory, though, list_of_integers
+Immediately after allocating the memory, though, list_of_integers is a pointer

 that holds the memory address of the first number.

-We access each individual number using list_of_integers[offset]
+We access each individual number using list_of_integers[offset], which is a

-shorter version of *(list_of_integers + offset)
+shorter version of *(list_of_integers + offset).

 So what if we want a list of strings?